narendrasss/TheShoppies/README.md

 - **Polaris** — As much as possible I used Shopify's Polaris component library to build the markup.
 For custom components, I made sure to style them so they don't look out of place.
 - **100% statement coverage** — I added a comprehensive integration testing suite using [react testing library](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://jestjs.io/) to ensure the app is accessible and works well.

-My approach to this challenge revolved around four key principles I believe the app should be — mobile-first, accessible, user-centric, and thoroughly tested.

-- Custom hooks
-- Debouncing
+## Considerations 🏗

-  - To minimize # of API calls
+### Minimize API calls

+I structured the app to **minimize the number of API calls**.
+For myself this means I'm not likely to be blocked by OMDb's daily rate limit, and for a company like Shopify, this means lower costs from vendors who charge on a per-request basis.
+At the same time I wanted the results to update in real time as I type for a seamless experience.

+To do this, I added a `useEffect` that makes requests as the user types.
+This call is _debounced_, meaning it only runs once the user stops typing for a set amount of time.
+See [the code here](src/components/MovieResults.tsx).

+The trade-off here is there's no immediate feedback and there's a slight delay when the user stops typing.

+### Composition

+I wanted the components to be as composable as possible.
+Having composable components means building future screens is straightforward and requires minimal changes.
+Using Polaris, most of the components already are, however I wanted the custom components to follow a similar API.

+For the [Tabs component](src/components/Tabs.tsx), I designed an API that allows users to add their own `Tab`s as children.
+This means the component itself is only responsible for maintaining the active state, with little opinion on how it should be presented.

+The trade-off here is that the complexity is swallowed up by the `Tabs` component, meaning the implementation is more complex than if `Tabs` just accepted the names as a prop.

-## Technologies and Architecture
+## Technologies 🛠

 For development speed I stuck with technologies I was comfortable with, namely **Create-React-App** and **TypeScript** for development, and Vercel for deployment.
+For a complete list of packages, see the table below.

 ### Dependencies